populationgenomics/metamist/docs/installation.md

 docker exec -it mariadb-p3306 bash
 ```

-Then in the container shell run:
+2. In the container shell, run the MariaDB CLI to create the database, user, and roles:

 ```bash
 mariadb -u root --execute "